sibeleker/sibeleker.github.io/research.md

 ## Data-driven understanding of low-carbon lifestyles (LOW-AI)

 LOW-AI's objective is to identify the feasible societal change potential towards low-carbon consumption and its key drivers for climate change mitigation on a global scale.
-For this purpose, we will analyze publicly available social media data to idrntify the current state of public interest and opinion in climate change mitigation.
-LOW-AI is funded by ONRG.
+For this purpose, we will analyze publicly available social media data to identify the current state of public interest and opinion in climate change mitigation.
+Sibel is the PI of LOW-AI, which is funded by ONRG.

 Team members : [Anna di Natale](https://iiasa.ac.at/staff/anna-di-natale)